angelicacodes/book_recommendation/README.md

 * Python: 3.6.9
 * PySpark: 2.4.4

 To replicate the environment using the same libraries and versions used here, including Python and PySpark, [create an environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) using the provided .yml file.

+For specific instructions on how to begin a Spark session, see the technical notebook in notebooks/final/final.ipynb

 ### Obtaining the data